mattischrome/console-blog/content/posts/the-birds-and-then-the-bees/index.md

 ![Still from Ingrid's video with the blue tit flying away](images/03_blue_tit_in_flight.jpg)

 As time passed, we saw less and less of the blue tits.
-Spring, Summer, Autumn, all that.
+We looked out for fledglings learning to fly but saw none.
+The pressures of natural selection mean that doesn't take too long.
+Time passed: Spring, Summer, Autumn, all that.
 We have no idea whether the wire protection prevented Socks from getting a tasty snack.

 Meanwhile, we decided to finally get the garden sorted.
-I fretted about getting the bird box down from the fence, thinking that the work would disturb the birds.
+I fretted about getting the bird box down from the fence, thinking that the work would disturb any birds that decided to use the box this year.
 But because work began in February, it was probably too early for the nesting to start anyway.
 We left it up.

 And so the bird box became a bee box.
 I accidently knocked when laying out the parts for our new shed.
 Cue a miffed blur of buzzing and a brown bee sauntering out and into the blue yonder.